Minister: Minister for the Environment and Tourism and Minister for Science and Innovation

-Agency: Department of Environment, Science and Innovation
+Agency: Department of the Environment, Tourism, Science and Innovation

 Biodiscovery Act 2004